Samuel F. Morrison: Awards and leadership

 Morrison was elected president of the Florida Library Association 1981 and served on the association's executive board.
 His conference theme was "Florida Libraries: Resource for the Future".

 The DEMCO/Black Caucus of the American Library Association Award For Excellence in Librarianship was awarded to Morrison in 1997 for the promotion of African Americans in librarianship.

-In 2003, Morrison was recognized with the American Library Association's highest honor, honorary membership.
+In 2003, Morrison was recognized with the American Library Association Honorary Membership, its highest honor.
 He was nominated "for his long and distinguished career in librarianship, his tireless and unflagging promotion of library services, his vision in establishing landmark partnerships between libraries and other community organizations, and his commitment to developing the next generation of librarians as a mentor and supporter of library education."

 Other notable awards include the National Urban League's Diversity Champion Award (1998), the NAACP President's Award (1998), the University of Illinois Graduate School of Library and Information Science Distinguished Alumnus Award (1999), and the Florida Library Association Lifetime Achievement Award (2018).

 An animatronic version of Morrison resides at the African-American Research Library and Cultural Center in recognition of his many contributions to the culture of Broward County.
 The animatronic gives a selection of phrases in Morrison's voice, one of which says "I see the African-American Research Library and Cultural Center as a bridge and a beacon.
 It is a symbol of hope, a span across cultures and a shining light for a world in which knowledge is the true power."